syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/020_File/001_File_following.md

     The {{ site.product.short_name }} application can use various methods to detect changes in the followed [[file()|adm-src-file]] and wildcard-file() sources.
-Under the hood, two different change watchers operate: one for detecting changes in the followed directories and one for monitoring changes in the watched files.
+Under the hood, two different change watchers operate: one for detecting changes in the followed directories and one for monitoring changes in the followed files.
 ---

+## Directory monitoring

 The detection method for directory changes can be controlled via monitor-method().
 If the method is `poll`, {{ site.product.short_name }} will set up an (ivykis) timer that periodically checks and compares the content of the given directory at the frequency specified by monitor-freq().
-This periodic polling can be resource-intensive (mainly CPU), so selecting the proper value for monitor-freq() is important.
-This is not an issue on Linux, where you can use `inotify` for monitor-method(), which automatically notifies {{ site.product.short_name }} about changes with no significant resource usage impact.
+This periodic polling can be resource-intensive (mainly CPU), so selecting the proper value for monitor-freq() is important!\
+This is not an issue on Linux, where you can use `inotify` for monitor-method(), or on BSD-based systems, where `kqueue` is available.
+These methods can automatically notify {{ site.product.short_name }} about changes with no significant resource usage impact.\

-**NOTE:** For macOS and FreeBSD, a `kqueue` based implementation will be available in the near future, offering similar performance to `inotify` on Linux.
-Stay tuned!
-{: .notice--info}
+Setting the `auto` method will select the best available method on the given OS.

+## Following file changes

 Detecting file content changes involves more factors that can affect resource usage and overall performance. {{ site.product.short_name }} uses two main methods to monitor file content changes.

 The first method is automatically selected if the follow-freq() option has a value greater than 0.
 It works like the directory monitoring `poll` monitor-method() and uses an (ivykis) timer with the frequency of follow-freq().
 It tries to detect changes in the file content (as well as state, file deletion, and moves) each time the timer fires.
 Similar to directory change monitoring, this process can be resource-intensive, so you should find the proper setting to balance performance, resource usage, and fault tolerance (such as avoiding log message loss).

 The second method is activated if the follow-freq() option is set to 0.
-It uses ivykis poll methods, sometimes resembling the poll method for directory change watching described above (with its performance penalties), but often working similarly to the `inotify` version (with seamless performance).
+It uses ivykis poll methods, sometimes resembling the poll method for directory change watching described above (with its performance penalties), but often working similarly to the `inotify` or `kqueue` version (with seamless performance).

 The following table shows which method is selected in different cases.